Having a baby is expensive. Really expensive.

 Other than that, all of the advice shared regarding the coverage options explained above is applicable here, too.
 Basically, thoroughly review and check out this kind of coverage before you sign on the dotted line.

-If the planets align in that sort of way, though, you may be in luck.
+If the planets align in that way, though, you may be in luck.
 Many marketplace plans provide a lot of maternity and childbirth coverage for a reasonable price.
 That can especially be the case if you choose a plan in the right "metal" category.
 For example, if you go with a "silver" plan and you qualify for discounts in the form of cost-saving reductions, you could save hundreds or even thousands of dollars each year.

 As mentioned earlier, becoming pregnant doesn't qualify you for a special enrollment period, so plan ahead for that, if possible.
 Actually having your baby does qualify you for it, however.
-Even better: when you enroll in a marketplace plan in advance of your delivery, you can make sure the coverage is effective the day your newborn enters the world.
+Even better, when you enroll in a marketplace plan in advance of your delivery, you can make sure the coverage is effective the day your newborn enters the world.

-Marketplace plans tend to be better bets than off-marketplace plans--plans bought directly from insurance companies--for most pregnant women or women planning to become pregnant.
+Marketplace plans tend to be better bets than off-marketplace plans — plans bought directly from insurance companies — for most pregnant women or women planning to become pregnant.
 That's because you can't benefit from cost-saving reductions if you buy health insurance from an insurer.

-On a related note: if your state's marketplace has a limited selection, you'd be a fool not to see what you could get from an insurance company directly.
+On a related note, if your state's ACA marketplace has a limited selection, you'd be a fool not to see what you could get from an insurance company directly.
 At worst, you'll waste a bit of time.
 At best, you'll find one or more plans that better fit your health insurance needs and wants.

-Getting Coverage from Medicaid or CHIP
+How to get health insurance coverage from Medicaid or CHIP

 Would you believe that Medicaid finances or supports nearly half of all U.S. births?

 Well, it's true.
 Or at least it was back in 2010, which is the last time the Kaiser Family Foundation reported on the situation.
-(For more information, read "Medicaid Coverage of Pregnancy and Perinatal Benefits: Results from a State Survey.")

 Those numbers probably aren't much different today.
 Even if they are, it's still likely a large percentage of American women rely on Medicaid while pregnant.